“You’ll need to keep an eye on the ash. If it piles up, it’ll choke the pit. You hear me? Erith?”

 In the clearing, he fumbled through his pockets until he pulled out a small metallic striker.
 He struck his torch alight, the flame casting a warm glow as he calmly gathered a few sticks for a small fire.

-As he knelt to pick them up, he searched along the shadows at the edge of the clearing until his eyes settled on a faint movement.
+He searched along the shadows at the edge of the clearing between gathering sticks, until his eyes settled on a faint movement.
 A small, shadowy figure with a faint blue sheen crept along the edge of the clearing, its form barely visible against the darkened grass.
 Its muted glow hinted at its presence as it blended against the night.

 Erith paused, his eyes following the figure as it moved.
 He crouched, grabbed a few small stones to form a circle around him, all the while keeping the figure within sight.
 He arranged them in a loose circle around him, then glanced back at the faintly glowing shape near the edge of the clearing.
 After a moment, he let his attention settle on the crackling fire.